Bwillia13x/madlab_IDE_pro/README.md

 ---

-**Built with ❤️ for the financial analysis community**
+Built with ❤️ for the financial analysis community.

 For questions, suggestions, or support, please [open an issue](https://github.com/your-repo/mad-lab-workbench/issues) or reach out to our team.

-# Platform ready for deployment - Sat Aug 16 11:29:09 PM UTC 2025
+Platform ready for deployment - Sat Aug 16 11:29:09 PM UTC 2025